Keshavkumar025/TCL_Workshop_VSD/README.md

 Today's agenda will be converting all inputs into the required format i.e. format[1] & SDC format & passing it to the tool YOSYS.

 Tasks involved
-i.create variables
+1. Create variables

-ii.To check if directories & files are mentioned in the .csv exists or not iii.
-Read constraint file for above .csv & convert to sdc format iv.
-Read all files in  netlist directory
+2. To check if directories & files are mentioned in the .csv exist or not

+3. Read constraint file for the above .csv & convert it to sdc format

+4. Read all files in  netlist directory

-v. create main synthesis script in format [2] vi. pass this script to yosys
+5. Create the main synthesis script in format [2]

+6. Pass this script to Yosys